tahaafg20/D2-JS/04-control_flow/01-conditions-and-logic.md

 The third logical operator is `NOT`, represented as `!`.
 The `!` operator changes the truth value of any conditional statement.
 So if the conditional statement `x < 3` is true, then the statement `! ( x < 3)` is false.

-For each of the following conditional statements, use the given input values to determine the truth value by hand, then type it into the browser console to verify.
+For each of the following conditional statements, use the given input values to determine the truth value by hand, then type it into the console to verify.

 ```javascript
 var x = 112;